Argyria

-Argyria or argyrosis is a condition caused by excessive exposure to chemical compounds of the element silver, or to silver dust.
-The most dramatic symptom of argyria is that the skin turns blue or blue-grey.
+Argyria or argyrosis is a condition caused by excessive exposure to chemical compounds of the element silver, or silver dust.
+The most dramatic symptom of argyria is that the skin turns blue or blue-gray, and is usually most prominent in sun-exposed areas of the skin.
 It may take the form of generalized argyria or local argyria.
 Generalized argyria affects large areas over much of the visible surface of the body.
-Local argyria shows in limited regions of the body, such as patches of skin, parts of the mucous membrane or the conjunctiva.
+Local argyria shows in limited regions of the body, such as patches of skin, parts of the mucous membrane, or the conjunctiva.